mergesort/Boutique/README.md

 The [Swift Package Manager](https://www.swift.org/package-manager) is a tool for automating the distribution of Swift code and is integrated into the Swift build system.

-Once you have your Swift package set up, adding Bodega as a dependency is as easy as adding it to the dependencies value of your `Package.swift`.
+Once you have your Swift package set up, adding Boutique as a dependency is as easy as adding it to the dependencies value of your `Package.swift`.

 ```swift
 dependencies: [